BlaqueDevs/se-assignment-day-4-software-project-management-Mikedoskitomen1991/README.md

 Agile and Waterfall are two widely used software development methodologies, each with distinct approaches, advantages, and drawbacks.

 **Feature	Agile Methodology // Waterfall Methodology**

 Approach:	Iterative & incremental // Linear & sequential.

 Project Structure: Flexible, adapts to changes // Rigid, follows a fixed sequence.

 Phases:	Multiple short cycles (sprints) // Defined phases (Requirements → Design → Development → Testing → Deployment).

-Customer Involvement:	High, with continuous feedback //	Low, mainly at the beginning and end Flexibility	Highly adaptable to changes	Difficult to accommodate changes once development starts Delivery	Frequent releases in small increments	Delivered as a whole at the end Testing	Continuous (during each sprint)	Performed after the development phase Best Suited For	Dynamic projects with evolving requirements	Well-defined projects with fixed requirements Documentation	Lightweight, focuses on working software	Heavy documentation required Team Collaboration	Cross-functional, daily stand-ups	More hierarchical, clear role definitions
+Customer Involvement:	High, with continuous feedback //	Low, mainly at the beginning and end.

+Flexibility:	Highly adaptable to changes // Difficult to accommodate changes once development starts.

+Delivery:	Frequent releases in small increments // Delivered as a whole at the end.

+Testing:	Continuous (during each sprint) //	Performed after the development phase.

+Best Suited For	Dynamic projects with evolving requirements	Well-defined projects with fixed requirements Documentation	Lightweight, focuses on working software	Heavy documentation required Team Collaboration	Cross-functional, daily stand-ups	More hierarchical, clear role definitions